Welcome to the new KidsHealth website! See what is new.

 Cellulitis does not cause pus.
 If your child has pus coming from their wound, tell your doctor.
 There may be an abscess that needs draining so the infection can get better.

-How can I care for my child with cellulitis at home?
+Caring for your child with cellulitis at home

 As well as taking antibiotics, some other things will also help.